Skip to main content

 Webhook actions

-Available event types
+Available event triggers

 EventWhen it fires